monica-a-rose/Genetic-Analysis-Cognitive-Aging/README.md

 ## Data Availability

 The genetic and clinical data used in this study were obtained from a longitudinal research cohort at the University of Manchester.
-Due to participant confidentiality and the governing data sharing agreement, the raw data cannot be made publicly available.